Cerebral Palsy Lawyers

 - Lack of oxygen to the brain

-- Lack of blood to the brain
+- Lack of blood flow to the brain

-- Injuries during birth
+- Trauma during delivery

 - Infections after birth

-In many CP cases, the child’s injuries were caused by medical negligence.
 By filing a cerebral palsy lawsuit, the child’s family can work to hold the responsible party liable for their negligence and seek damages to help pay for their child’s care.
 Some of the most common acts of medical negligence in CP cases include:

 - Delaying or failing to perform a C-section